 Some traders will vary the size of each trade, depending on recent trading performance.
-For example, the anti-martingale money management method halves the size of the trade each time their is a trading loss and doubles it every time their is a gain.
+For example, the anti-martingale money management method halves the size of the trade each time there is a trading loss and doubles it every time there is a gain.

 A top trading strategy and sound risk management plan should help a trader make money over time, but you can never be sure what will happen in the next trade or even the next 10 trades.
 To mitigate the risk of the next trade being a loss, the forex trader should keep the trade size relatively small compared to the size of the trading account.

 Then taking this same principal and extending it, the trader should also protect themselves against several losing trades in a row by making the amount risked so small that even ten losing trades in a row will be something they can quickly recover from.

 2. Set a maximum account drawdown across all trades

 What is a drawdown in forex?
 A drawdown is the difference in account value from the highest the account has been over a certain period and the account value after some losing trades.
 For example, if a trader has 10,000 CHF in their account, and then loses 500 CHF, that is a 5% drawdown.
 (500 is 5% of 10,000).
 The larger the drawdown, the harder it is to recover the account balance with winning trades.

 Traders will set a max drawdown level that is acceptable according to their trading strategy backtesting.
 For example, if a trader tests their strategy over 50 trades and only ever experienced a 6% drawdown, then the trader might set 6 or 7% as the max drawdown.
 If when trading a live account, all the open trades put the account down by over 7%, the trader would have a money management rule to close some or all the trades to put the account back into good order.

 3. Assign a risk: reward ratio to every trade